CPIGroup/phpAmazonMWS/INSTALL.md

 ## Installing
 To install, simply add the library to your project.
-For any page or function you want to use the library in, include the file **includes/classes.php** to enable auto-loading of classes.
+Composer is the default installation tool for this library.
+If you do not use Composer for your project, you can still auto-load classes by  including the file **includes/classes.php** in the page or function.

 Before you use any commands,  you need to create a **amazon-config.php** file with your account credentials.
 Start by copying the template provided (*amazon-config.default.php*) and renaming the file.